aurora-opensource/au/docs/troubleshooting.md

    floating point is what you want anyway, just use it.  `giga(hertz)(1.0).as(hertz)` produces `hertz(1'000'000'000.0)`.

-2. **Use "explicit Rep" form**.
-The "Rep" is the storage type for the Quantity.
-If you pass it as a template parameter, it is "morally equivalent" to a `static_cast`, and has the same "forcing" semantics.  `inches(24).as<int>(feet)` produces `feet(2)`.
+2. **Use the "coercing" version**.  `inches(24).coerce_as(feet)` produces `feet(2)`.

 !!! warning
-    Stop and think before using the explicit Rep version.
+    Stop and think before using the coercing version.
 If you're reviewing code that uses it, ask about it.
 The library is trying to protect you from an error prone operation.
 The mechanism exists because sometimes you can know that it's OK, but remember to stop and check first!

 !!! example
     **Code**